ColinGilbert/polyvox/documentation/TextureMapping.rst

 A more practical approach would be to break the mesh into a smaller number of pieces such that each mesh uses several textures but less than the maximum number of texture units.
 For example, our mesh with one hundred materials could be split into ten meshes, the first of which contains those triangles using materials 0-9, the seconds contains those triangles using materials 10-19, and so forth.
 There is a trade off here between the number of batches and the number of textures units used per batch.

 Furthermore, you could realise that although your terrain may use hundreds of different textures, any given region is likely to use only a small fraction of those.
 We have yet to experiment with this, but it seems if you region uses only (for example) materials 12, 47, and 231, then you could conceptually map these materials to the first three textures slots.
 This means that for each region you draw the mapping between material IDs and texture units would be different.
 This may require some complex logic in the application but could allow you to do much more with only a few texture units.
-We will investigate this further in the future.

 Texture atlases
 ---------------